The Big Bang Theory season 1: Reception

-The Big Bang Theory initially received mixed reviews, receiving a 59% "rotten" score on review aggregator site Rotten Tomatoes, based on 29 reviews, with the critics consensus reading "The Big Bang Theory brings a new class of character to mainstream television, but much of the comedy feels formulaic and stiff."
-It also received a 57-point score on review aggregator Metacritic, indicating "mixed or average reviews", based on 23 reviews.
+The Big Bang Theory initially received mixed reviews, receiving a 59% "rotten" score on review aggregator site Rotten Tomatoes based on 29 reviews, with an average rating of 5.5/10 and with the site's critics consensus reading: "The Big Bang Theory brings a new class of character to mainstream television, but much of the comedy feels formulaic and stiff."
+It also received a 57-point score on review aggregator Metacritic, indicating "mixed or average" reviews, based on 23 reviews.

 Tom Shales of The Washington Post gave the show a positive review, saying "Big Bang is the funniest new sitcom of the season".
 Robert Bianco of USA Today also gave the show a positive review, saying "This may not be the sitcom breakthrough for which we've all been hoping, but Lorre has produced a first episode that leaves you eager to try the second".

 David Bianculli of New York Daily News criticized the dialogue, particularly when the male characters explain jokes, writing that "People tuning in to Big Bang may not all be Mensa members, but they won't all be idiots, either", Henry Goldblatt of Entertainment Weekly criticized the premise and plot of early episodes, writing that "To call this a one-joke sitcom would be a stretch", and Tim Goodman of San Francisco Chronicle criticized the stereotypes presented in the characters, and wrote that "the writing here is so moronic and the situations so forced and mundane".